CycloneDX/cdxgen/README.md

 CycloneDX Node.js Module
 =========

-The CycloneDX module for Node.js creates a valid CycloneDX bill-of-material document containing an aggregate of all project dependencies.
-CycloneDX is a lightweight BoM specification that is easily created, human readable, and simple to parse.
+The CycloneDX module for Node.js creates a valid CycloneDX Softare Bill-of-Material (SBoM) containing an aggregate of all project dependencies.
+CycloneDX is a lightweight SBoM specification that is easily created, human and machine readable, and simple to parse.
 The resulting bom.xml can be used with tools such as [OWASP Dependency-Track](https://dependencytrack.org/) for the continuous analysis of components.

 Usage
 -------------------